dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Virtual Machine for running workflows

-At the heart of the workflow engine will be a virtual machine that can interpret instructions to execute the high-level actions that constutite a job.
+At the heart of the Workflow Engine will be a virtual machine that can interpret instructions to execute the high-level actions that constutite a job.
 It will need the ability to load the instructions that make up a workflow using some persistent format (see the next section), and to move through the steps while maintaining an approrpriate notion of the workflow's state, which must be able to persist across long jobs that involve human intervention.

 We have at least two candidate approaches for how to implement the Workflow VM.
 These re: